Google Analytics 4 for Shopify: complete setup guide 2026

 Check conversion rate per device type (mobile/desktop/tablet) in the User acquisition report.

-If mobile conversion is significantly lower:
+If mobile converts significantly lower:

 Loading speed issues (test with Google PageSpeed Insights)